There are many different opinions about MLM companies.

 You should also ask a question – do my friends need all that stuff?

-As a result of it, your days become more and more stressful and with little to no income, you get burned.
+As a result of it, your days become more and more stressful, and with little to no income, you have no complete control and you get burned.

 Recruiting (or building your team)

 MLMs use different words for recruiting.
 It should give you the impression that recruiting is not what they do primarily.

 You can build your team, or you can introduce the product to others and see how they like it.

 “…as you climb the ranks, you receive a bonus…” – They present it as it is something automatic.